webosose/website/content/en/docs/tutorials/qml-apps/developing-built-in-qml-apps.md

             Nov 13 21:44:56 raspberrypi4 qml-runner[1406]: [] [pmlog] QMLApp WINDOW_CHANGED {"status": 4}
             ```

-        - When the app goes to the background by launching another app, windowState is changed to "1".
+        - When the app gs to the background by launching another app, windowState is changed to "1".

             ``` plaintext
             Nov 13 21:49:24 raspberrypi4 qml-runner[1406]: [] [pmlog] QMLApp WINDOW_CHANGED {"status": 1}